How much does a new RV cost?

-What laws pertaining to the dimensions of my motorhome should I be aware of?
+What laws pertaining to the dimensions of my RV should I be aware of?

-Can I park my motorhome in my driveway?
+Can I park my RV in my driveway?

 FMCA has a Governmental and Legislative Affairs Committee that can advise members who face restrictive parking regulations in their communities.

 I travel with my dog.
 Are pets permitted in U.S. national parks?

 In some national parks, pets are permitted only in parking lots and along roadways, and always on a leash.
 They're not allowed on most hiking trails, inside buildings or in the backcountry.
 There are exceptions, however.
 Visit the National Park Service Web site, for more info.